-Digital product management is defined as the process of conceptualizing, planning, developing and selling a digital software product to be used for desktop and/or mobile devices.
+Digital product management is the process of conceptualizing, planning, developing, and selling a digital software product used for desktop and mobile devices.

 There are several types of digital software products.
-E.g.
+For example:

-- Operating system products, such as MacOS, Linux and Windows.
-All other digital products use these platforms as their base.
-Basically, such products form the fundamental link between the device hardware and the digital products that run on it.
+- Operating system products, such as macOS, Linux, and Windows, serve as bases for all digital products.
+Such products form a fundamental link between the device hardware and digital products.

-Since OS are the connection between the device and the application – a product designed for one OS may not be compatible with another and will need to be modified based on the new OS’s structure and perhaps even the coding language itself.
+- OS is the connection between the device and the application.
+Hence, a product designed for one OS may not be compatible with another.
+It will need to be modified based on the new OS’s structure and perhaps even the coding language.

-For instance, an Apple OS based digital mobile app product will not be compatible with another OS, say Android, and needs to be modified for successful store upload, download and run-time.
+- For instance, an Apple OS-based digital mobile app won’t be compatible with another OS like Android.
+It would be best to modify it for successful store upload, download, and run-time.

-- On-device application products, such as Microsoft word and spreadsheets that can be used as long the product is installed on the device.
+- On-device application products, such as Microsoft Word and spreadsheets, can be used as long as you install the product on the device.

-- Cloud products, such as websites that simply need a browser to access the product (web products) and various mobile apps that need an internet connection to work (as most of the functionality is hosted online and only the client-side of the app is downloaded on the device)
+- Cloud products like websites need a browser to access the web products and various mobile apps.
+They need an internet connection to work as most of the functionality is hosted online.
+You can only download the client-side of the app on the device.

-Successful digital product management require alignment across the following key components:
+Successful digital product management requires alignment across the following key components: